Webtrends Tracking Code

 Under section 3, however, there are special rules for "matters relating to insurance" which in essence give the insured a choice over where to bring an action against the insurer, but only allow the insurer to sue the insured in the insured's domicile.

 The French insurers said the dispute was a matter relating to insurance, so the special jurisdiction rules applied.
+Alternatively, they relied on the French arbitration clause to argue that the Regulation did not apply because of the arbitration exclusion (article 1(2)(d)).

-The judge disagreed.
-The aim of the special rules is to protect the insured, who is generally the weaker party.
-The European Court, however, has held that this should not be extended to those for whom such protection is not justified, such as a reinsured in dispute with its reinsurer (UGIC v Group Josi [2001]), or third party proceedings between co-insurers (GIE Réunion Européenne v Zurich España).
+The European Court has held that this protection should not be extended to those for whom it is not justified, such as a reinsured in dispute with its reinsurer (UGIC v Group Josi [2001]), or third party proceedings between co-insurers (GIE Réunion Européenne v Zurich España).

 In the judge's view, the same principle applied to this action, which involved a claim by the leading insurer to be reimbursed by other insurers following a settlement.
 It also applied to any claim brought by the French insurers as assignee of the insured.
 The dispute fell outside the special insurance rules.